A new frontier? Bitwise launches unique NFT Index Fund

 Crypto asset manager Bitwise has launched the world’s first index fund which tracks the 10 largest non-fungible tokens (NFTs).
 Is this the new frontier for NFT investing?

 NFTs have become an emerging market trend, attracting a new breed of investors over the past year.
-Bitwise has decided to capitalise on this momentum by launching the Bitwise Blue-Chip NFT Index Fund.
+Bitwise has decided to capitalize on this momentum by launching the Bitwise Blue-Chip NFT Index Fund.

 The idea is that the fund will purchase and hold in custody NFTs from CryptoPunks, Bored Ape Yacht Club, Mutant Ape Yacht Club, Autoglphs, Fidenza, VeeFriends, CyberKongz, Genesis, Cool Cats, Meebits and Chromie Squiggle.